Esquire-Digital/static-docs/development/getting-started.md

 ### Theme

 Editors should be able to navigate the WordPress front-end as they normally do to make editing pages easier.
 Install the theme specially made for editors and developers to work with static sites by downloading the most recent [release](https://github.com/Esquire-Digital/static-backend/releases) archive called `esquire-static.zip`.
-Unzip the archive to the `wp-content/themes/esquire-static` folder in the WordPress install.
+Upload the theme zip through WordPress's theme installer, or unzip the archive in the `wp-content/themes` folder.
 Enable the theme, and if everything was done correctly, you should be greeted with the splash page on the WordPress front-end.

 ![Theme View](../_media/theme.png)